aaronbloomfield/ics/uva/old/syllabus-summer-2025.md

 ### Course Staff ###

 - [Aaron Bloomfield](https://www.cs.virginia.edu/~asb) / aaron at virginia dot edu.
 Office: Rice Hall, room 402.
-Office hours will be posted on the Canvas landing page
+Office hours TBA
 - TA information can be found on the Canvas landing page

 ### Course Info ###

-- Lecture: Tu/Th 11:00-12:15 in Rice 130
+- Lecture: Tu/Th 9:30-10:45 in Thornton Hall, room E316
 - Coordination is through [our Canvas workspace](https://canvas.its.virginia.edu/courses/136577)
-- Email: please use the course contact email (listed on the Canvas landing page)
+- Email: please use the course contact system (details TBA) rather than email; if you do have to email, please start the subject line with "ICS: "
-- Announcements will be typically done through the [daily announcements slide set](daily-announcements.html#/) or Piazza, rather than the Canvas announcements tool
+- Announcements will be done through the [daily announcements slide set](daily-announcements.html#/) rather than the Canvas announcements tool

 **Course content:** All the course content is available free online at [http://aaronbloomfield.github.io/ics](http://aaronbloomfield.github.io/ics), which is from a public Github repository: [https://github.com/aaronbloomfield/ics](https://github.com/aaronbloomfield/ics).
 All the source code in that repository is released under a [GPL 3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html), and all the non-source code material in that repository is released under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA).
 Note that this license and the public availability does NOT apply to the lecture videos.